sandialabs/pecos/documentation/qc_tests.rst

 If timestamps are not monotonic, the timestamps are reordered.
 For this reason, the timestamp should be corrected before other quality control tests are run.
-**The timestamp test is the only test that modifies the data stored in pm.df.**
+**The timestamp test is the only test that modifies the data stored in pm.data.**
 Input includes:

 * Expected frequency of the time series in seconds